Request for Proposals: Microbiome Sample Analysis Support

 Milestones and Reporting

-Before the awards are finalized, the awardee will meet with Microbiome Initiative staff to set specific milestones to gauge project progression.
+Before the awards are finalized, the awardee (and, if applicable, faculty advisor) will meet with Microbiome Initiative staff to set specific milestones to gauge project progression.
 Continuation of support throughout the entire award period will be contingent upon meeting the project’s goals in a timely manner.
 Awardees will be expected to provide a six-month report with findings and a twelve-month project update.
 Awardees agree to present the project at a Microbiome Initiative event and acknowledge the UCI Microbiome Initiative in all publications and presentations.

 Please provide the following information in a Word or PDF file with the following numbered sections.